panther-labs/panther/.github/ISSUE_TEMPLATE/epic.md

 - If PERSONA interacts with NEW FEATURE, they get THIS RESULT
 - A very detailed set of examples of how this feature will be used

+### Documentation [MVP]

+> **_Note:_** This is a requirement for every Epic - do not delete

+#### User Story

+As a security engineer or analysts
+I want to have clear documentation
+To use this awesome new functionality

+#### Acceptance Criteria

+- If a user goes to the docs, they are able to find a page or a section explaining this feature
+- If a user finds the docs, they should get a high-level overview followed by a detailed explanation of how this feature works, including arguments, options, caveats, considerations, and tips